jepson-zeng/heroes-land/README.md

 - Change `[1000, 1250, 1100, ...]` to the maxHealth you want for the Heroes
 - Change `[45, 30, 35, ...]` to the attackDamage you want for the Heroes
 - Change `THANOS` to the name of your Boss
-- Change `https://raw.githubusercontent.com/ShivaShanmuganathan/diamond-nft-game/main/Thanos.webp"` to the image url of your Boss
 - Change `100000` to edit the Boss Health
 - Change `150` to edit the Boss Attack Damage